Jousha/GW2-Inventory-API/README.md

 # GW2-Inventory-API
-Collate inventory information from GW2 through use of API
+Collate pricing and potential profit information from GW2 through use of the official API

 Calculate profitability of items in:
 * Character inventory